Efficient discrimination schemes for unextendible product bases with strong quantum nonlocality: Abstract

 \section{Abstract}

-Entanglement is a central resource in quantum information science; therefore, it is important to design local discrimination protocols that minimize resource consumption.
-In this paper, we propose three entanglement-allocation schemes for the local discrimination of particular unextendible product bases (UPB) exhibiting strong quantum nonlocality in a \(3 \otimes 3 \otimes 3\) system.
-By exploiting the structural features of these UPB and the operational advantages of maximally entangled states, we further extend our protocols to strongly nonlocal UPB in \(d \otimes d \otimes d\) systems.
-In particular, we show that these UPB can be perfectly distinguished with only two maximally entangled states.
-Moreover, a resource-cost analysis indicates that our protocols, which avoid quantum teleportation whenever possible, can reduce the entanglement consumption.
-These results not only facilitate resource-efficient quantum information processing, but also provide further insight into the operational role of maximally entangled states.
+Entanglement is a central resource in quantum information science, and it is therefore important to design local discrimination protocols that minimize entanglement cost.
+In this paper, we propose several entanglement-assisted discrimination schemes for the local discrimination of a representative strongly nonlocal unextendible product basis (UPB) in a \(3\otimes 3\otimes 3\) system.
+By exploiting the structure of the UPB and the properties of maximally entangled resources, we generalize the protocols to a family of strongly nonlocal UPBs in \(d\otimes d\otimes d\) systems.
+In particular, we show that these UPBs can be perfectly distinguished using two bipartite maximally entangled states, distributed between different pairs of parties, without employing quantum teleportation.
+We further compare the total supplied and average consumed entanglement under a clearly specified accounting convention.
+The results demonstrate that avoiding teleportation can reduce the required entanglement in suitable resource-allocation scenarios and clarify the operational role of low-dimensional maximally entangled resources.